 Love has always been in the air, across beliefs

 I started my career as a Hindi and Sanskrit literature teacher in 1983 and by 2003, I had spent almost 20 years teaching.
-In my education and teaching experience both in literature, poetry always fascinated me.
+In my education and teaching experience, both literature and poetry always fascinated me.
 Poets more often than not take beauty as their preferred subject of interest.
 Be it the beauty of nature or a fellow human.
 Be it Shakuntala, the heroine of Kalidas, or John Keats’ description of the beauty.

 When we talk about beauty, it is our senses and emotions which attract us to the source.
 It comes to the natural beauty of a person as well, the beauty of nature, and above all the beauty in and of expression.
 Nature’s beauty can be felt in flowers and plants in full bloom and the butterflies over them.